seatsurfing/seatsurfing.github.io/docs/kubernetes.md

 Now we're ready to create the configurations and the deployment of our actual Seatsurfing containers (backend, admin-ui, booking-ui).
 This includes:

 - A deployment of the Seatsurfing REST API backend, which connects to the previously deployed Postgres database server
-- A deployment of the Seatsurfing Admin Web Interface (admin-ui), which is not directly accessible, but incoming requests are forwarded to it via the backend
-- A deployment of the Seatsurfing Booking Web Interface (booking-ui), which is not directly accessible, but incoming requests are forwarded to it via the backend
 - A service which exposes port 80 of the Seatsurfing backend
 - An ingress which makes the Seatsurfing backend available at host `seatsurfing.your-domain.com` (you'll need to change that) using Traefik